Be a Ninja in the Terminal πŸ₯·

 source $ZSH/oh-my-zsh.sh

-See this list of Git aliases that the Git plugin provides for more useful aliases.
+Check out the full list of Git aliases that the Git plugin provides.

-With Keychain, you only need to enter your SSH password once after rebooting, and it will remember it for future sessions, saving you valuable time and effort.
+With Keychain, you only need to enter your SSH password once after rebooting, and it will remember it for future sessions.

-To set up Keychain clone the Keychain tool (to e.g., your dotfiles directory):
+To set up Keychain, clone it to your dotfiles directory:

 git clone git@github.com:funtoo/keychain.git ~/dotfiles/keychain